StackVista/stackstate-docs/setup/troubleshooting.md

 Caused by: java.io.InterruptedIOException: Origin: InterruptedException
 ```

-#### Cause

-Topology elements that are not cached are not fully retrieved from StackGraph within a certain period of time before a timeout, `InterruptedException`, is triggered.
+**Cause**: topology elements that are not cached are not fully retrieved from StackGraph within a certain period of time before a timeout, `InterruptedException`, is triggered.

-#### Possible solution**

-Increase the cache size by editing StackState's configuration.
+**Possible solution**: increase the cache size by editing StackState's configuration.

 In `/opt/stackstate/etc/application_stackstate.conf` add the following configuration `stackgraph.vertex.cache.size = <size>` where `<size>` is the number of Graph vertices.
 An initial cache size can be obtained by adding: